Victoria's Secret Fashion Show models and performers

 Who is wearing the Champagne Nights Fantasy Bra?

-Lais Ribeiro, who has shared photos of herself on social media wearing it.
+Lais Ribeiro, who has shared photos of herself on social media sporting it.

 “Handset with diamonds, yellow sapphires and blue topaz in 18 karat gold, the jewels are set into a Victoria’s Secret Dream Angels Demi bra,” a release said.
 The garment “took almost 350 hours to create and is embellished with nearly 6,000 precious gemstones.”